Daily reading: 8 January

 Something to do

-Look at a variety of newspaper headlines from across the world and consider how leadership today compares to that of Daniel’s day.
+Look at a variety of headlines from across the world and consider how leadership today compares to that of Daniel’s day.

 Something to pray